 This isn’t a comprehensive list, and we’re sure there are many other organisations who have been impacted by cybercrime since the start of the year.
 The damage sustained by companies as a result of cyber-attacks goes far beyond the immediate financial losses, and no doubt these firms, and others that we haven’t mentioned, are still working through some of the implications.

-Malicious emails remain one of the most prolific ways fraudsters infiltrate networks, even when most businesses have an email security solution in place.
-No one vendor can stop all threats, so let’s continue to remind customers that if they are using Microsoft 365 or G Suite, they should also have a third-party email security specialist in place to mitigate their risk.
-For example, using a third-party cloud email solution like MailGuard.
+Malicious emails remain one of the most prolific ways fraudsters infiltrate networks, so we also recommend taking a defense in depth approach to your business email security.
+No one vendor can stop all threats, so don’t leave your business exposed.
+If you are using Microsoft 365 or G Suite, you should also have third-party solutions in place to mitigate your risk.
+For example, using a third-party cloud email solution like MailGuard to complement Microsoft 365.
+For more information about how MailGuard can help defend your inboxes, reach out to our team at firstname.lastname@example.org.

 As we enter 2021, let these cyber-attacks serve as a motivator for all of us to practice good cyber hygiene, and to remain vigilant.